The most important lesson I've learned after years of working remotely is this: time is our most valuable asset.

 I suggest working with the tool on a free trial and asking your employees how well they're able to use it.

 3) Does it play well with others?

 SaaS apps make the world go round – or at least, they help automate your business.
-On any given day, I'm using 5 or more different web-based software apps to automate by billing, analytics, reporting, customer management and a variety of other business process.
+On any given day, I'm using 5 or more different web-based software apps to automate billing, analytics, reporting, customer management, and a variety of other business processes.
 Any time tracking app worth buying should sync with other popular apps.
-Look for time trackers that sync with apps you and your team use on a regular basis.
+Look for time trackers that sync with apps you and your team use regularly.

 4) Is it client-friendly?

 In the business of marketing services, we must keep our clients happy to stay in business.
 What does this mean when it comes to new software?
 Most clients have very full plates, and can't afford to spend the time or energy learning the ins and outs of a complex time-tracking tool